midlantica/LovelyBunchOfCoconuts/content/quotes/the-real-division-is-not-between-conservatives-and-revolutionaries.md

 ---
-title: "The real division is not between conservatives and revolutionaries"
+title: 'The real division is not between conservatives and revolutionaries'
 ---

 ## "The real division is not between conservatives and revolutionaries but between authoritarians and libertarians."